Overview

 Medications for diabetes (Antidiabetes drugs) interacts with AMBRETTE

-Myricetin, a chemical in ambrette, might lower blood sugar.
-Diabetes medications are also used to lower blood sugar.
-Taking ambrette along with diabetes medications might cause your blood sugar to go too low.
+Myricetin, a chemical in ambrette, might lower blood sugar levels.
+Taking ambrette along with diabetes medications might cause blood sugar to drop too low.
 Monitor your blood sugar closely.
-The dose of your diabetes medication might need to be changed.

 Moderate Interaction